nursn/Automated-Deploy-Web-Application-in-AWS-Ansible-Terraform/README.md

-# Automated Web Application deployment in AWS using Ansible and Terraform
+# Automated Web Application deploy in AWS using Ansible and Terraform

 <!-- TABLE OF CONTENTS: -->
 <details open="open">